hallzy/tv-show-notification/README.md

 ### What if I Accidentally mess with the data in the sheet?

-Changing the "A" column is perfectly okay, since this is the column you will use to tell the script what shows you want.
-You can freely add and delete new shows as you choose.
+Changing the "B" column is perfectly okay, since this is the column you will use to tell the script what shows you want.
+You can freely add and delete new shows as you choose (Deleting a show consists of just deleting that whole row).

-If you change data in any of the other columns and ff it isn't too late to undo what you just did, then do that.
+If you change data in any of the other columns and if it isn't too late to undo what you just did, then do that.

-Otherwise you can just make the cell blank.
+Otherwise you can just make the changed cells blank.
 A blank cell is interpreted as an undefined value and the script will create a starting value, as if it was the first time it was populating that cell.

 ## Thanks To